Refugees see last chance for Europe before winter closes route from Turkey

 EUROPE AS 'PARADISE'

 Fears of shipwreck propelled thousands to head for the land border with Greece by bus this week, or when they could not find tickets, by foot from Istanbul.
-The move was organized on Facebook to draw attention to their plight.
+The action was organised on Facebook to draw attention to their plight.

-Bulgarian border police said they had prevented around 200 people reaching their border with Turkey early on Wednesday.

 Germany and other European Union states' raising of refugee quotas may have the unintended consequence of encouraging more desperate attempts to reach Europe, said Metin Corabatir, who heads the Research Centre on Asylum and Migration in Turkey.